rune/rune/docs/docs/how-it-works/player-info.md

 ## Getting Player Info {#getting-player-info}

-Your game receives `allPlayerIds` array in the `onChange` callback, which contains all players actively playing the game.
+Your game receives `allPlayerIds` array in the `onChange` callback, which contains the IDs of all players currently playing.
 Then use `Rune.getPlayerInfo(playerId)` with a playerId to get info about that player:

 - `displayName: string`
 - `avatarUrl: string`